aszczepanek/react-gstate/README.md

 ## Contributing

-Currently whole react-gs fits in two files with less than 150 lines total so you can easily explore its internals by yourself.
+Currently whole react-gstate fits in two files with less than 150 lines total so you can easily explore its internals by yourself.
 If you need some specific feature for your own project, you can even copy those two files and make changes you need.
-If you have some ideas to improve/extend core react-gs which won't complicate it's original form then feel free to create issue/PR.
+If you have some ideas to improve/extend core react-gstate which won't complicate it's original form then feel free to create issue/PR.

 ## License